GoogleContainerTools/kpt-functions-sdk/docs/user_guide.md

 3. If would not modify the contents of a YAML file, does nothing.
 4. If would write no KubernetesObjects to a file, deletes the YAML file if it exists.

-### Adding a new kpt function
+### Adding a new KPT function

-To add a new kpt functions to an existing package, run:
+To add a new KPT functions to an existing package, run:

 ```console
 npm run add-function